Aisha Jackson curates and performs a celebration of iconic women in jazz.

 Amy Sherald’s first major museum solo exhibition and mid-career survey, “Amy Sherald: American Sublime,” is currently on view at the Whitney Museum.

-Writer, Performer, and Tony-Nominated Director Whitney White arrives on Little Island for a free, public showing of her new and original song cycle The Case of the Stranger.
+Writer, Performer, and Tony-Nominated Director Whitney White arrives on Little Island for a free, public showing of her new song cycle The Case of the Stranger.

-With a score rooted in soul, jazz, R&B, and diverse geographical soundworlds, The Case of the Stranger takes its title from a passage in Shakespeare’s Sir Thomas Moore — one of the earliest known pleas for a compassionate refugee policy.
-The piece explores themes of identity, migration, and the power of unexpected kinship.
+With a score rooted in soul, jazz, and diverse geographical soundworlds, The Case of the Stranger takes its title from a passage in Shakespeare’s Sir Thomas Moore — one of the earliest known pleas for a compassionate refugee policy — exploring themes of identity, migration, and the power of unexpected kinship.

 Written by: Whitney White